 For deaf and hearing impaired participants, the European Parliament offers:

-- International sign-language interpretation for activities in the hemicycle and other selected activities requested by participants.
-Eight international sign language interpreters will attend the event to ensure this
+- International sign-language interpretation for activities in the hemicycle and other selected activities.

-- Speech-to-text automatic captioning and translation for a selection of online activities
+- Speech-to-text automatic captioning and translation for online activities

 For participants with a physical disability, the European Parliament has ensured that all the activities and spaces are accessible by installing ramps where necessary and providing wheelchairs at the entrance of the Parliament if needed.
-Special vans can be foreseen to connect the event’s site to your hotel or any other location (see Travel section).
-A special podium is foreseen in front of the stage for participants with a physical disability.
+Special vans can be foreseen to connect the event’s site to your hotel or any other location in Strasbourg.
+A special space is foreseen in front of the stage for participants with a physical disability.

 Please contact the helpline should you wish access any of the measures and spaces in place.

 Despite our efforts, we might have overlooked elements that would have made the EYE even more accessible.
-Please let us know.
+Please let us know by calling the helpline.
 If we cannot accommodate the request for this edition, we will for the next edition.